hamsternz/simple-riscv/README.md

 ## Building

-- Make user your EDA tools are set up (Vivado)
+- Make sure your EDA tools are set up (Vivado)
 - cd into the build directory for your target board
 - run "build.sh" or "build.bat" depending on your OS